savirimon/Anki-Image-Add-on/README.md

 # IMAGE SEARCH

-TODO: Open interface from within the browse window
-TODO: Get the search term from the card (get_fields.py file from audio add-on)
 TODO: Add the normal closing buttons to the window
 TODO: Allow the app to close even the window is open

 TODO: Drawing interface

 # Drawing interface specs
 - Multiple colors